yetisoftworks/MeshyDB.SDK-docs/docs/users/creating_users.rst

    }

 204 : No Content
-   * New user has been registered and must be verified before use.
+   * New user has been registered and is now available for use.

 400 : Bad request
    * Public registration is not enabled.